patrickbwarren/qgis-survex-import/README.md

 show the name as a pop-up label.
 For this to work:

 * 'View &rarr; Map Tips' should be checked in the main menu;
 * the map tip has to be set up to use the NAME field ('Properties &rarr; Display') in the relevant layer;
 * the layer has to be the currently _selected_ one, though it does not have to be displayed.

 With a _digital elevation model_ (DEM raster layer) even more interesting things can be done.
 For example one can use the 'Raster Interpolation' plugin to find the surface elevation at all the imported stations (to do this, first create a field to hold the numerical result, then run the plugin).
-Then, one can use the built-in field calculator to make another field containing the _depth below surface_, as the surface elevation minus the z-dimension of the station, `z($geometry)`.
+Then, one can use the built-in field calculator to make a DEPTH field containing the depth below surface, as the surface elevation minus the ELEVATION field.
 Stations can be coloured by this, or the information can be added to the 'map tip', etc.

 Sample georeferenced survey data can be found in [`DowProv.3d`](DowProv/DowProv.3d).